-Our most recent film profiles Laney, a public middle school teacher who works two after-school jobs and spends her nights bartending just so she can afford to stay in the classroom.
+This film profiles Laney, a public middle school teacher who works two after-school jobs and spends her nights bartending just so she can afford to stay in the classroom.
 Laney fears she won’t make enough to pay her bills—and fears even more that she can’t give 100 percent to her students because she is so over-worked and exhausted.

 Laney’s story is not uncommon.
 According to a recent study by Center for American Progress, teachers in the United States have the lowest starting salary among comparable professionals.
 Another study by McKinsey notes teachers’ salaries have essentially stagnated for 40 years.